 - Connecting to registered clusters with the Connect gateway

-- Using the Connect gateway.
+- Using the Connect gateway

 Authenticate with third-party providers

-If you want to use your existing third-party identity provider to authenticate to your fleet clusters, Anthos Identity Service is an authentication service that lets you bring your existing identity solutions to multiple environments.
+If you want to use your existing third-party identity provider to authenticate to your fleet clusters, GKE Identity Service is an authentication service that lets you bring your existing identity solutions to multiple environments.
 It supports all OpenID Connect (OIDC) providers such as Okta and Microsoft AD FS, as well as preview support for LDAP providers in some environments.
-You can set up Anthos Identity Service on a cluster-by-cluster basis or with a single configuration for your entire fleet, where supported.
+You can set up GKE Identity Service on a cluster-by-cluster basis or with a single configuration for your entire fleet, where supported.